irek02/tech-lead-notes/README.md

 * Do not focus on leading too much.
 Be the enabler.
 Facilitate learning environment.
 Seek to understand.
 * Seek for others in the team to become greater than you.
 * Ask for help to share responsibility and foster leadership.
+* Align people towards the goal.
+Otherwise it is just a group of people, not a team.

 Delegation / Less coding